Bichette hits 5th HR in 4 games, Blue Jays beat Rangers 4-3 | Globalnews.ca

+“Things that are a little underrated are Jackie’s defense, and Tapia stealing a base there with two strikes to get in scoring position,” Blue Jays interim manager John Schneider said.
+“So little things like that really helped us tonight.”

+Texas got even at 3-3 on Corey Seager’s RBI double in the eighth inning, but he didn’t score because right fielder Jackie Bradley Jr. made a running catch near the line of Jonah Heim’s slicing flyball.

 Bichette’s 23rd homer was a two-run shot in the third inning that put the Blue Jays up 3-0.
-He also drove in a run with a fielder’s choice grounder in the first.
+He also drove in a run with a fielder’s choice grounder in the first, a ball that third baseman Jung fielded before making a backhanded flip on the run for a forceout at second base.

-After the Rangers tied it at 3 on Corey Seager’s RBI double in the eighth, reliever Jose Leclerc (0-2) issued a leadoff walk in the ninth.
-Raimel Tapia then stole second base, went to third on a long flyout and scored on Jansen’s hit.

 Tim Mayza (6-0), the fourth Toronto pitcher, got two outs in the eighth before Jordan Romano worked the ninth for his 32nd save in 36 chances.
 With a runner on second, the right-hander Romano struck out Jung and got pinch-hitter Adolis Garcia on an game-ending flyout.

-The Blue Jays, who maintained a 4 1/2-game lead over Baltimore for the American League’s third and final wild-card spot, won for the 16th time in their last last 22 games.
-They have won 13 of their last 15 road games, including three of four against the Orioles in their series before getting to Texas.

-The only runner allowed by right-hander Ross Stripling the first two times through the Texas lineup was Jung’s homer leading off the third inning.
+The only runner allowed by right-hander Ross Stripling the first two times through the Texas lineup was Jung’s homer leading off the third.

+“I don’t even think I was conscious running around the bases.
+Just put a good swing on it,” Jung said. ”Looking in my lane, and if a pitch showed up there, I was swinging.
+But I didn’t want to be too timid.”

-Second baseman Marcus Semien, in the first year of a $175 million, seven-year contract, had a two-out double in the sixth off Stripling to extend the longest active on-base streak in the majors to 20 games.
-Seager followed with an RBI single to snap an 0-for-25 slump for the All-Star shortstop in the first season of his $325 million, 10-year deal.
+Second baseman Marcus Semien had a two-out double in the sixth off Stripling to extend the longest active on-base streak in the majors to 20 games.
+Seager followed with an RBI single to snap an 0-for-25 slump for the All-Star shortstop.

 Jung, the the eighth overall pick out of Texas Tech in the 2019 draft, is expected to finish this season as the primary third baseman for the Rangers.
 He might have earned that opportunity in spring training, but needed surgery in February to repair a torn labrum in his left (non-throwing) shoulder.
-He was called up after six homers in 23 games at Triple-A Round Rock the past month.
+He hit six homers in 23 games at Triple-A Round Rock the past month.

-The Blue Jays opened the game with back-to-back infield singles, along with a throwing error by starter Dane Dunning.
-Bichette then hit a grounder fielded by Jung on the run before his quick backhanded flip for a forceout at second.

 Bichette, who added a triple in the eighth before Brock Burke struck out consecutive batters, had three homers in the second game of a doubleheader Monday at Baltimore, then went deep again Tuesday.